Barsch2006/ATecVue/README.md

     List of all users

-- /createuser POST
+- /user POST

     Create a new user

-- /updateuser POST
+- /user PATCH

     Update a user

-- /deleteuser POST
+- /user DELERE

     Delete a user